voedger/reqmd/internal/systest/testdata/testsystest/err_undetected/req/req.md

 # Undetected error

-// errors: "thi error is expected but not occurring"
+// errors: "this error is expected but not occurring"